FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-intro.md

 Each ViewDefinition instance is tied to a single
 FHIR [resource type](StructureDefinition-ViewDefinition-definitions.html#diff_ViewDefinition.resource),
-such as *Patient* or *Observation*.
+such as Patient or Observation.
 It will then create zero or more rows for each resource instance.
 [Examples](StructureDefinition-ViewDefinition-examples.html) include simple tabular views of patients, unrolling patient addresses into an address